serena yu.

 Hi!
 Thanks for visiting my portfolio site!

-My practice is a constantly evolving process of exploration and discovery.
-I am interested in exploring material patterns, functions, relations, and intricacies of the natural world.
-Passionate, positive, and determined, I thrive under pressure and love to work in collaborative environments.
+My practice is a constantly evolving process of exploration and discovery., often informed by research, material functions, and relationships within the natural world.

 ...
 Selected Work